ccallawa/alyvix_doc/test_case_building/editor_script_mgmt.rst

 * :wbutton:`ADD ROW` --- Add a new row to the bottom of the table
 * :nobutton:`ADD COLUMN` --- Add a new column to the right of the table
 * |times-icon| --- Delete a row or the rightmost column

+When a test case containing a map is executed, measurements are collected for each iteration of the map.  :ref:`These measurements are output <alyvix_robot_result_cli_measures>` when execution in CLI mode has completed.